EmpowerClimate

 Background

-Municipalities account for a large share of GHG emissions.
-Establishment of municipal CEM systems are an effective tool in reducing their energy consumption, as they include the deployment of new technologies and of renewable energy sources.
+Municipalities lack knowledge, capacity and overall support helping them with the design and implementation of effective CEM.
+Besides, municipalities account for a large share of GHG emissions and establishing municipal CEM systems is an effective tool in reducing their energy consumption, as they include the deployment of new technologies and renewable energy sources.
 Thus, they effectively contribute to a large-scale reduction of emissions.
-EmpowerClimate expects an annual reduction of five per cent per municipality over the next decade.

 Project

-The project enables municipalities to become active participants in fighting the climate crisis by generating awareness and knowledge about climate change, climate action, and their inherent challenges and opportunities.
-The establishment of CEMs are an efficient tool in this regard, as they offer a structured framework for monitoring and improving municipal energy performance and efficiency.
+The project enabled municipalities to become active participants in fighting the climate crisis by strengthening knowledge about climate change and environmental, social and economic challenges and opportunities arising from climate actions.
+The establishment of CEM is an effective tool in this regard as it offers a structured framework for monitoring and improving municipal energy performance and efficiency.